MarwanEltaieby/Laser_Defender/README.md

-# Laser_Defender (3D)
+# Laser_Defender (2D)
-This game you play as a spaceship and shoot or dodge enemy ships while moving through a terrain.
+This is a 2D game inspired from Chicken invader but instead you shooting chicken, you shoot other space ships.